Introduction

 A route handler loses its middleware registration during a refactor.
 Now /admin/users serves data without checking credentials.
 Your unit tests pass.
 Your linter is silent.
 Nobody notices until a security audit three months later.

-This class of bug -- silent property violations -- is surprisingly common.
+These standards violations are surprisingly common.
 Authentication gaps, broken architectural boundaries, hardcoded secrets, missing error handling.
-They slip through because no single tool catches them:
+They slip through because no single tool can reason about them:

-• Unit tests verify individual functions, not cross-cutting properties
+- Unit tests verify individual functions, not cross-cutting standards

 What Axiomatic Does

-Axiomatic lets you write invariants in plain English, and an LLM agent verifies them against your source code.
+Axiomatic lets you codify your team's standards in plain English and enforces them on every commit.
+Start with curated best-practice packs or write your own rules — an AI agent verifies them against your source code.

 # axiomatic/auth-required.yml